-- 6.1 The IAAF shall investigate confidentially and effectively Atypical Findings and Adverse Passport Findings arising out of Testing conducted on its behalf and/or for which it is the Results Management Authority, in accordance with the requirements of Rules 37.9 and 10 and the International Standard for Laboratories (and Technical Documents) and these Anti-Doping Regulations. - 6.2 The procedure for the investigation of Atypical Findings is set out in Rule 37.9. - 6.3 The procedure for investigating possible Adverse Passport Findings is set out in more detail in Chapter 8 below. - 6.4 The IAAF shall provide to WADA upon request (or shall procure that the Testing Authority, if different, provides to WADA upon request) further information regarding the circumstances of Adverse Analytical Findings, Atypical Findings, and other potential anti-doping rule violations, such as (without limitation): - (a) the Competition level of the Athlete in question; - (b) what whereabouts information (if any) the Athlete in question provides, and whether that information was used to locate him for the Sample collection that led to the Adverse Analytical Finding or the Atypical Finding; - (c) the timing of the Sample collection in question relative to the Athlete's training and Competition schedules; and - (d) other such profile information as may be determined by WADA.
+- 6.1 The IAAF shall investigate confidentially and effectively Atypical Findings and Adverse Passport Findings arising out of Testing conducted on its behalf and/or for which it is the Results Management Authority, in accordance with the requirements of Articles 7.4 and 7.5 and the International Standard for Laboratories (and Technical Documents) and these Anti-Doping Regulations. - 6.2 The procedure for the investigation of Atypical Findings is set out in Article 7.4. - 6.3 The procedure for investigating possible Adverse Passport Findings is set out in more detail in Chapter 8 below. - 6.4 The IAAF shall provide to WADA upon request (or shall procure that the Testing Authority, if different, provides to WADA upon request) further information regarding the circumstances of Adverse Analytical Findings, Atypical Findings, and other potential Anti-Doping Rule Violations, such as (without limitation): - (a) the Competition level of the Athlete in question; - (b) what whereabouts information (if any) the Athlete in question provides, and whether that information was used to locate him for the Sample collection that led to the Adverse Analytical Finding or the Atypical Finding; - (c) the timing of the Sample collection in question relative to the Athlete's training and Competition schedules; and - (d) other such profile information as may be determined by WADA.

-Investigating other possible anti-doping rule violations
+Investigating other possible Anti-Doping Rule Violations

-- 6.5 The IAAF shall ensure that it is able to investigate confidentially and effectively any other analytical or non-analytical information or intelligence that indicates there is reasonable cause to suspect that an anti-doping rule violation may have been committed, in accordance with Rules 37.11 and 12 respectively. - When there is reasonable cause to suspect that an anti-doping rule violation may have been committed, the IAAF shall notify WADA that it is starting an investigation into the matter in accordance with Rules 37.11 and 12, as applicable.
-Thereafter, the IAAF shall keep WADA updated on the status and findings of the investigation upon request. - 6.7 The IAAF shall gather and record all relevant information and documentation as soon as possible, in order to develop that information and documentation into admissible and reliable evidence in relation to the possible anti-doping rule violation, and/or to identify further lines of enquiry that may lead to the discovery of such evidence.
-The IAAF shall ensure that investigations are conducted fairly, objectively and impartially at all times and, in accordance with Rule 31.13, the IAAF Anti-Doping Administrator may, in the course of such an investigation, seek an advisory opinion from any person or persons whom he considers to be appropriate.
+- 6.5 The IAAF shall ensure that it is able to investigate confidentially and effectively any other analytical or non-analytical information or intelligence that indicates there is reasonable cause to suspect that an Anti-Doping Rule Violation may have been committed, in accordance with Articles 7.6 and 7.7 and respectively. - 6.6 When there is reasonable cause to suspect that an Anti-Doping Rule Violation may have been committed, the IAAF shall notify WADA that it is starting an investigation into the matter in accordance with Articles 7.6 and 7.7 and, as applicable.
+Thereafter, the IAAF shall keep WADA updated on the status and findings of the investigation upon request. - 6.7 The IAAF shall gather and record all relevant information and documentation as soon as possible, in order to develop that information and documentation into admissible and reliable evidence in relation to the possible Anti-Doping Rule Violation, and/or to identify further lines of enquiry that may lead to the discovery of such evidence.
+The IAAF shall ensure that investigations are conducted fairly, objectively and impartially at all times and the IAAF Anti-Doping Administrator may, in the course of such an investigation, seek an advisory opinion from any person or persons whom he considers to be appropriate.
 The conduct of investigations, the evaluation of information and evidence identified in the course of that investigation, and the outcome of the investigation, shall be fully documented.